go-the-way/exl/README.md

 # exl
-Excel Binding to struct written in Go1.18+
+Excel Binding to struct written in Go.(Only supports Go1.18+)